Latitudeda/Towersemi_ph18mk/docs/source/source/tech/bands.rst

 bands.py
 =========
-Indicated the applicable bands used in towersemi_ph18mk pdk.
+Indicated the applicable bands used in towersemi_ph18mk PDK.